Fellows - Class of 2018

 Associate Vice President, Department of Emergency Medicine, Geisinger Health System

 Andrea Wary is responsible for oversight of the system’s Life Flight Critical Care Air and Ground Program along with Geisinger's Division of EMS.
-In addition, Ms. Wary has extensive experience in outpatient clinical operations and operational quality improvement.
-She has published in peer reviewed journals related to performance improvement.
-Ms. Wary has her Masters of Education from Pennsylvania State University and Bachelor of Science in Nursing from Carlow University, with a minor in communications.
-She has also completed a post graduate certificate in nurse management from Pennsylvania State University.
+In addition, Wary has extensive experience in outpatient clinical operations and operational quality improvement.
+She has published in peer-reviewed journals related to performance improvement.
+Wary has her Master of Education from Pennsylvania State University and Bachelor of Science in Nursing from Carlow University, with a minor in communications.
+She has also completed a postgraduate certificate in nurse management from Pennsylvania State University.

 Haimanot (Monnie) Wasse, MD, MPH